zuozhenggh/learning-library/data-management-library/goldengate/migrate-postgre-atp/migrate/migrate.md

 	![](/images/micro_initload_2_1.png)

-2. Then click on **Credentials Domain** drop-down list.
+2. Then click on the **Credentials Domain** drop-down list.
 There is only one credential at the moment, choose the available option for you.
-In the **Credential Alias**, choose **hol_tp** from the drop-down, which is our pre-created connection group to target ATP.
+In the **Credential Alias**, choose **hol_tp** from the drop-down, which is the pre-created connection group to target ATP.

 	![](/images/micro_initload_2_2.png)

-3. After that go below to find Trail Name, add **il** as trail name, because we defined this in our extract parameter, so it cannot be just a random name.
+3. Scroll below and find "Trail Name", add **il** as trail name, because we defined this in our extract parameter, so it _**cannot**_ be a random name.

 	![](/images/micro_initload_2_3.png)

-4. Also provide **/u02/trails** in "Trail Subdirectory" and choose a **Checkpoint Table** from drop-down list.
+4. Also provide **/u02/trails** in the "Trail Subdirectory" and choose a **Checkpoint Table** from the drop-down list.
 It is **GGADMIN.CHKPT** in our case.

 5. Review everything then click **Next**

 ## **Step 11**: Edit parameter file

-1. Microservices has created some draft parameter file for your convenience, let's edit to our need.
+1. Microservices has created a draft parameter file for your convenience, let's edit to our need.

 	![](/images/micro_initload_3_1.png)

-2. Erase existing and paste below configuration
+2. Erase existing and paste below configuration:

 	```
 	<copy>